athrunsun/homebrew-linuxbinary/README.md

 # Linuxbrew Binaries
-These formulae provide binary installs of software that, for whatever reason, aren't available as source builds in the primary repository.
+These formulae provide binary installs of software that, for whatever reason, aren't available or outdated in the package manager of your linux distro.

 NOTE: